kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 I'm sticking with my generic MT plan for now and will do some fancy coding stuff on Heroku...all this being subject to change.
 But while I took all of the above tech stuff into consideration, I have to say that Media Temple's excellent customer service was a big reason I stayed with them.

-Media Temple recently began offering a [DV Developer Package](http://mediatemple.net/webhosting/vps/developer/) that appears to be "AWS-like" and offers a few less features than DV Managed.
-But it still may suit my specific future needs...we'll see.
+Media Temple recently began offering a [DV Developer Package](http://mediatemple.net/webhosting/vps/developer/) that offers a few less features than DV Managed (it doesn't come with [Plesk](http://www.parallels.com/products/plesk/)).
+It doesn't appear to be cloud-based but appears to be "AWS-like" in other ways and may suit my specific future needs.

 <a name="grunt-development-workflow"></a>
 ### Grunt &amp; Development Workflow